furzepig/brachistochrone/_posts/writing/2019-11-09-angel_fish.md

   at all except for the slow bob-bob-bob of its breathing and the occasional deft flick of a fin that held it fixed there.

-  `Good night,' whispered Stuart, and then he went to sleep.
+  'Good night,' whispered Stuart, and then he went to sleep.

-  \np He dressed quickly and quietly, listening to the dying surges of the storm as it staggered up against the house like a drunken reveller with a new best friend.
+  He dressed quickly and quietly, listening to the dying surges of the storm as it staggered up against the house like a drunken reveller with a new best friend.
 He looked at the green numbers on his alarm clock in the half dark of the still-curtained